Turing551/Git-Commands/README.md

 | `git log --summary` | View changes (detailed) |
 | `git diff [source branch] [target branch}` | Preview changes before merging |

+### Difference between git add, commit, push

+1. `git add` adds your modified files to the queue to be committed later.
+Files are not committed

+2. `git commit` commits the files that have been added and creates a new revision with a log...
+If you do not add any files, git will not commit anything.
+You can combine both actions with git commit -a

+3. `git push` pushes your changes to the remote repository.

 ### The difference between git reset --mixed, --soft, and --hard

 When you modify a file in your repository, the change is initially unstaged.
 In order to commit it, you must stage it—that is, add it to the index—using `git add`.
 When you make a commit, the changes that are committed are those that have been added to the index.